awsdocs/amazon-ecr-user-guide/doc_source/image-scanning-basic.md

 Amazon ECR uses the severity for a CVE from the upstream distribution source if available, otherwise we use the Common Vulnerability Scoring System \(CVSS\) score\.
 The CVSS score can be used to obtain the NVD vulnerability severity rating\.
 For more information, see [NVD Vulnerability Severity Ratings](https://nvd.nist.gov/vuln-metrics/cvss)\.

-You can manually scan container images stored in Amazon ECR\.
-Or, alternatively, you can configure your repositories to scan images when you push them to a repository\.
+When basic scanning is used, you may specify scan on push filters to specify which repositories are set to do an image scan when new images are pushed\.
+Any repositories not matching a scan on push filter will be set to the **manual** scan frequency which means to perform a scan, you must manually trigger the scan\.
 The last completed image scan findings can be retrieved for each image\.
 Amazon ECR sends an event to Amazon EventBridge \(formerly called CloudWatch Events\) when an image scan is completed\.
 For more information, see [Amazon ECR events and EventBridge](ecr-eventbridge.md)\.

 For troubleshooting details for some common issues when scanning images, see [Troubleshooting image scanning issues](image-scanning-troubleshooting.md)\.